antarctica/flask-entra-auth/README.md

 | `ENTRA_AUTH_ALLOWED_APPS`     | No       | An allowed list of client applications       |
 | `ENTRA_AUTH_CONTACT`          | No       | A URI to a contact website or mailto address |

-The `CLIENT_ID` represents the Flask application being secured (and a client of Entra ID).
+The `CLIENT_ID` represents the Flask application being secured (i.e. a client of Entra ID).

-The `ALLOWED_APPS` list of clients represents clients of the Flask application (but which are also Entra ID clients).
+The `ALLOWED_APPS` list of clients represents clients of the Flask application (as well as Entra ID).

-See the Entra documentation for how to get the
+See the Entra ID documentation for how to get the [Client ID](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id) and [OIDC Endpoint](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc#find-your-apps-openid-configuration-document-uri) for your application.
-[Client ID](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id)
-and [OIDC Endpoint](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc#find-your-apps-openid-configuration-document-uri)
-for your application.